zapobyte/thechillredalertserver/Readme.md

 ![](https://www.openra.net/images/icons/ra_64x64.png)

-# Server setup and installationi
+# Server setup and installation

 Follow the guide from OpenRA on how to setup or join the the Discord server.
 More information on their website here [OpenRA](https://openra.net).